TrungNguyen1909/writeups/AceBear2019/house_of_loop/index.md

 # House-of-loop
 Hi everyone, this is the writeup for the challenge _House-of-loop_ in the _AceBear Security Contest 2019_

+You may want to checkout the [exploit code](https://github.com/TrungNguyen1909/writeups/tree/master/AceBear2019/house_of_loop)

 ## Description

 We are given a stripped ELF x64 binary which can be interacted with, our task is to get remote code execution(RCE).